fredpdavis/oshealab_genomic_scripts/README.md

 ### Data sources

-This package uses the following external data sources.
-You don't need to download these, as this package either comes with or will retrieve the appropriate files.
+This package uses the following external data sources. __You don't need to download these__, as this package either comes with or will retrieve the appropriate files.

 | data set                                                                                      | purpose                                       |
 |-----------------------------------------------------------------------------------------------|-----------------------------------------------|